-In this article, I will show you how to fix the Missing Schedule Error in WordPress.
+In this article, we will show you how to fix the Missing Schedule Error using WP Missed Schedule plugin.

-The plugin find all missed schedule posts, during a failed cron job, and republish them correctly.
+The plugin find all missed schedule posts, during a failed cron job, and publishes them correctly.

 Here’s a step by step guide on how to install and set up the WP Missed Schedule plugin.

-Step 1: Navigate to Plugins > Add New > search for “WP Missed Schedule” or if you’re familiar with installing plugins in WordPress than you might want to download it from the WordPress directory and upload it manually.
+Step 1: Navigate to Plugins > Add New > search for “WP Missed Schedule” or if you’re familiar with installing plugins in WordPress then you can download it from the WordPress directory and upload it manually.

 Step 2: Activate the plugin to help keep your get your posts published in a timely manner, even when they have missed the scheduled time.